dwarvesf/research/breakdown/zen-mcp-deep-dive.md

         # 20% remains for tool-specific prompts
 ```

-### Key Algorithms
+### Key algorithms

-#### 1. File Deduplication Algorithm
+#### 1. File deduplication algorithm

 **Problem**: In multi-turn conversations, the same files get requested repeatedly.
 Without deduplication, a 50KB file could be embedded in every turn, quickly exhausting token budgets and degrading performance.

-**Why This Matters**: A typical 5-turn conversation might request the same 3 files repeatedly, resulting in 15 file embeddings instead of 3 unique ones.
+**Why this matters**: A typical 5-turn conversation might request the same 3 files repeatedly, resulting in 15 file embeddings instead of 3 unique ones.
 This wastes 80% of the file token budget.

 **Solution**: The filter_new_files algorithm tracks which files have been embedded in previous conversation turns and only embeds truly new files.
 Previously embedded files remain accessible through conversation history.